 A migraine headache tends to progress in stages.
 Learning these stages can help you better understand what is happening.
 Then you can learn ways to reduce pain and relieve other symptoms.
-Methods for relieving your symptoms include self-care and medications.
+Methods for relieving your symptoms include self-care and medicines.

 Migraines tend to progress through 4 stages.
 Many people don't have all stages, and stages may differ with each headache:

 Aura.
-Up to an hour before the headache starts, some migraine sufferers experience aura — flashing lights, blind spots, other vision problems, confusion, difficulty speaking, or other neurologic symptoms.
+Up to an hour before the headache starts, some migraine sufferers experience aura—flashing lights, blind spots, other vision problems, confusion, difficulty speaking, or other neurologic symptoms.

 Headache.
 Moderate to severe pain affects one side of the head and then can spread to both sides, often along with nausea.
 You may be highly sensitive to light, sound, and odors.
-Vomiting or diarrhea may also occur.
+Vomiting or diarrhea may also happen.
 This stage lasts 4 to 72 hours.